-So often, we focus on getting content into our brains, but retrieval practice focuses on getting that information out of our head.
+So often, we focus on getting content into our brains, but retrieval practice focuses on getting that information out of our heads.
 Studies show that the more you try to retrieve information, the more you actually learn it!

 I’ve said before that your brain is like a muscle; the more you use it the stronger it gets.
 When you lift weights, you have to push yourself, strain a little, to make progress.
 When you have to work to retrieve a piece of information from your brain – that’s the same process!

 In a nutshell, retrieval practice forces you to retrieve or get information out of your brain.
 Can you remember that piece of information or this big concept?
 It’s a low-stakes learning strategy, where there is no penalty for not remembering the content.
 However, there is (hopefully) some sort of feedback to let the learner know how well he remembered the content.Retrieval practice is a learning strategy that can be used anywhere and at any time.Click To Tweet

 When I couldn’t remember Bradley Cooper’s name that day, I realized that I didn’t know as much as I thought.
 The same thing happens when you use retrieval practice on yourself or on others.
 You find out what you know – and what you don’t know.
 The fancy term for this is metacognition, or thinking about your own thinking or learning.
 This allows you to go back and relearn content that you forgot.

 And retrieval practice just doesn’t help with individual facts, but deeper forms of understanding.
 When you struggle to retrieve information, you learn the information better.
 This means you are better able to transfer that learning to other units or courses as well.

 Retrieval practice can be used by students of all ages and in all subjects.
 That’s right – everyone can use retrieval practice to improve their learning.

 I’m a student.
 How can I use retrieval practice?